 Potential activities: Students will be provided with the opportunity to do Structured Workplace Learning where they are provided with the opportunity to work in the 'real world".
-The students may be involved in projects such as horticulture, Teacher Aide duties and school breakfast club.
+The students may be involved in projects such as horticulture, Teacher Aide duties, refereeing and managing at cluster days and carnivals, sport carnival preparation activities and school breakfast club.
 Volunteer hours may also include school time activities such as Clean Up Australia and local sporting events.
+This is a touch football practical subject where all students will need to participate in Touch Football activities.
 From time to time, project delivery may require a mandatory 'outside subject' component (e.g. before or after school).